Get a Sleek, Contoured Look with an Arm Lift for the Milwaukee and Madison Area

 Who Is Qualified for Brachioplasty Surgery?

 If you’re considering an arm lift, you should be in good general health and close to your ideal weight.
 Patients who are still progressing on their weight loss journey, and who expect to lose a notable number of additional pounds, should wait to pursue arm-contouring surgery until after their goals have been reached, since additional weight loss can produce more loose skin.
+Understanding your BMI before your consultation will help determine your eligibility for surgery.

 Dr. Parkins recommends brachioplasty surgery for patients who have noticed loose and wobbly skin develop on the upper arms from natural aging, where tissue loses its youthful elasticity and firmness.
 Brachioplasty is also ideal as a part of a body-contouring plan for patients who have lost a significant amount of weight and are now experiencing lack of tissue volume in multiple areas of the body.